webmastersmith/Privacy_Policy/Amazon-Sort_Privacy_Policy.md

 ## Amazon-Sort: Privacy policy

-Welcome to the Amazon-Sort for Chrome, Firefox.
+Welcome to the Amazon-Sort for Chrome, Firefox and Brave browser extension.

 This is an extension by Bryon Smith.